Realtime

 Using Broadcast

 To automatically send messages when a record is created, updated, or deleted, we can attach a Postgres trigger to any table.
 Supabase Realtime provides a realtime.broadcast_changes() function which we can use in conjunction with a trigger.
+This function will use a private channel and needs broadcast authorization RLS policies to be met.

 Broadcast authorization